Ticketfly/play-liquibase/README.md

 You can disable Liquibase from command line with `-Dliquibase.enable=false`.

-For further detials, see [Play Production Configuration](https://www.playframework.com/documentation/2.4.x/ProductionConfiguration)
+For details on configuring Play app, see [Play Production Configuration](https://www.playframework.com/documentation/2.4.x/ProductionConfiguration)

 ## Copyright and License